Sherwin-Williams' Color of the Year 'Upward' is the Perfect Uplifting Shade — Here's How to Decorate With it

 While blues have admittedly been on the perimeter of the design world in recent years (at least when it comes to paint ideas), they've been having a real resurgence of late.
 This has mainly been in the form of rich jewel tones and dark heritage navy hues, but now we're seeing lighter, cooler, and crisper blues come to the fore.

-Back in our trend forecast several months ago, we noticed an emerging trend for steely blues with a hint of grey, and Upward is a shade that embodies just that (just a tinge lighter than we guessed).
-It's a reactionary move after the warm, earthy tones that made themselves known post-pandemic (Sherwin-Williams's 2023 Color of the Year, Redend Point, being a case in point).
+Back in our trend forecast several months ago, we noticed an emerging trend for steely blues with a hint of gray, and Upward is a shade that embodies just that (just a tinge lighter than we guessed).
+It's a reactionary move after the warm, earthy tones that made themselves known post-pandemic (Sherwin-Williams' 2023 Color of the Year, Redend Point, being a case in point).
 These rarefied blues and cooler tones welcome a weightless, buoyant feel into the home instead, an invitation to open minds to a color of ethereal calm that's ever-present - just as long as we remember to keep looking up.

 What colors should you pair Upwards with?